valkymaera/Stormsign/README.md

 ### Low Risk (green, leftward)
 The first half hour is considered low risk.
 There's a high chance of getting where you need to be and back before seeing one.
-In the low risk segment, you have a _minimum_ of 30 minutes before a storm appears.
+The low risk segment ends when the minimum time to storm reaches 15 minutes.

 ### Moderate Risk (yellow, center-left)
 Moderate risk lasts for ten minutes.
 It starts at the 30m marker and ends at 40m.
-In the moderate risk segment, you have under 30 minutes before a sandstorm appears on the map, possibly as little as 15 minutes.
+In the moderate risk segment, you have under 30 minutes before a sandstorm appears on the map, possibly as little as 10 minutes.

 ### High Risk (red, center-right)
 High risk marks the end of the 'safe' segment of the meter.
 It starts at 40m and only lasts 5 minutes before entering extreme.